Leave a gift in your Will

 How to leave a gift in your Will

-We've produced some guidance and suggested wording (PDF) for your Will or Codicil to help you leave a legacy gift to the University.
+We've produced some suggested wording (PDF) for your Will or Codicil to help you leave a legacy gift to the University.
 We also ask that within the wording, you include our Exempt Charity reference and address, which ensures that any sum left to the University is free of inheritance tax.

 Our Exempt Charity reference is X15294 and the address is: